idosun/sentry-go/README.md

 ## Setup & Build

 - Clone this repo and cd into the directory
-- Run `make deploy` to build the binary `sentry-go-demo`, create a new release, assign git commits and start the server run
+- Run `make deploy` to build the binary `sentry-go-demo`, create a new release, assign git commits and start the server
 - The Go HTTP Server will be available on `http://localhost:3002`

 ## Demo Specs